-You hear the pawn shop glass break, and then I didn’t even hear the tear gas pop off the trucks, but my friends had been there before and started running.
-“It’s tear gas.”
+You hear the pawnshop glass break, and I didn’t even hear the tear gas pop off the trucks, but my friends had been there before and started running:“It’s tear gas.”
 So I started running, too.
-The irony for me is that here I am literally running the streets that I run for exercise near this park that I love because we had been all treated like criminal elements.
+The irony for me is that here I am literally running the streets I run for exercise, near this park that I love, because we had been all treated like criminal elements.
 It was that moment that I was clear.
 I have to be out here and bear witness because they won’t believe those kids.
 Sadly, there’s something about the fact that I have the credentials, that I have the societal status to say, “This happened.
 It was wrong.
 And it didn’t have to be this way.”
-It’s hard to think about how to articulate that, because it sounds arrogant, like there’s something about me that makes me better that they’ll listen.
-I’ve tried to be very clear that me seeing that doesn’t mean that I think that I’m better.
-It just means that I understand the game.
+It’s hard to think about how to articulate that because it sounds arrogant.
+Like, there’s something about me that makes me better that they’ll listen.
+I’ve tried to be very clear that me seeing that doesn’t mean I think I’m better.
+It just means I understand the game.

-They asked me something about, “How I was involved?
-Or where was I?
-I was out as a de-escalator, as a psychologist, and also as a person who has researched racism, and discrimination for almost 20 years.
-The judge stopped, and said, “What is a de-escalator?”
+They asked me something about, “How I was involved?”
+Or, “Where was I?”
+I was out as a de-escalator, as a psychologist, and also as a person who has researched racism and discrimination for almost 20 years.
+The judge stopped and said, “What is a de-escalator?”
 So I explained, this is somebody who, knowing that things can sometimes get heated between protesters and police, or between protesters, or protesters and bystanders, that you’re there to not control people, but try to make sure things stay focused on the point at hand.
 So I gave her an example of that night.
 There was a woman who was so angry and so hurt.
 She stood there and yelled at police from across the street when they were directing traffic off the highway at 44 and Grand.
 And I talked about how I was present.
 I didn’t stop her.
 I can’t stop her from having her emotions.
 The police weren’t engaging her.
-So, it was more to be present, to use my crisis intervention and clinical skills to be helpful.
+So it was more to be present, to use my crisis intervention and clinical skills to be helpful.
 I wasn’t needed, necessarily.
 And most of the time you’re not needed.

-I was out as a de-escalator, as a psychologist, and also as a person who has researched racism, and discrimination for almost 20 years.
+I was out as a de-escalator, as a psychologist, and also as a person who has researched racism and discrimination for almost 20 years.

 In my classroom, it took over our class.
 I taught an Engaging Diversity class in the fall.
 It basically became a Ferguson 101 class.
-There were a number of faculty on SLU’s campus that were adamant, and they set aside a day of dialogue to talk about Ferguson.
+There were a number of faculty on SLU’s campus who were adamant and they set aside a day of dialogue to talk about Ferguson.
 Some faculty swore they didn’t have time in their syllabus.
-Some of them, honestly, felt scared out of their mind and didn’t know how to touch it.
+Some of them felt scared out of their mind and didn’t know how to touch it.
 Some of them, you could argue, either because of their own defensiveness or their own value systems, felt like it should not come into the classroom.
 From the education standpoint, it should come into the classroom.
-If we’re trying to engage students in being critical learners, you miss an opportunity if there’s something happening around them, to not leverage it.
+If we’re trying to engage students in being critical learners, you miss an opportunity if there’s something happening around them to not leverage it.
 So there were students who told me, “No one’s talking about it, but you.”
 Mind you, SLU was occupied, there were people camped out, and there were still professors not talking about it.
-I think, as educators on a whole, we failed our students and we missed an opportunity to model for them being critical learners.
-That doesn’t mean you have to agree with me, but you need to critically understand the issues.
-To understand why people are out there.
-To understand the historical elements of St. Louis, and why St. Louis is structured this way, how we got here.
+I think as educators, on a whole, we failed our students and missed an opportunity to model for them how to be critical learners.
+That doesn’t mean you have to agree with me, but you need to critically understand the issues to understand why people are out there, the historical elements of St. Louis, why St. Louis is structured this way, and how we got here.
 That is essential.